Frequently Asked Questions

 You may have a slow puncture, alternatively there may be a bend or crack in the wheel rim.

 Check your wheel, inside and out, thoroughly.
-If you discover any cracks or bends, call us immediately as it could potentially be dangerous driving on a damaged wheel.
+If you discover any cracks or bends, call us immediately as you could potentially be at fault for dangerous driving on a damaged wheel.

 Don’t hesitate, contact us and we can examine your wheel and tell you whether it is repairable or not.